My Personal Core Values

 When I posted this list and showed it to friends, I got very positive feedback about it.
 And my internal and the external view seemed to match.
 Especially »Have fun« nailed it.
 Questions like, why is »Have fun« the last item or a photo response of me distributing beer (obviously Kölsch) at one early UXcamp Europe came up.

 Having fun is also reflected in the Kölsch Test (you can also call Gin & Tonic Test, or Drinks Test or however you like): Would I want to have a Kölsch with the person I’m talking to when doing it in my free time and paying myself.
 It is very important for me to answer this question with a yes in a job interview for example.
-At nexum, we had our very informal Kegelclub (sorry, but this is so very German) 9 nexikaner that met very regularly.
+At nexum, this was reflected in our Kegelclub 9 nexikaner.

 So after I knew, that my path should be right, I continued to define my values.
 I tried to jot down what each of those five values means to me in concrete actions or smaller values.